-Jenna Lyons Told Us Her Go-To Paint Colors—And How to Maximize Their Effect
+Jenna Lyons Told Us What Her Go-To Paint Colors Are—And How to Maximize Their Effect

 Even if you don’t feel quite ready to kick-start a renovation project, you can get some inspiration straight from Lyons right here.
 Below, she shares a few best-kept design secrets with us.